• Skip to primary navigation

 • Experimenting with different substitutes can lead to new and delicious flavor combinations!

-In this deep-dive, we’ll explore the unique characteristics, taste profiles, and best uses for each substitute, ensuring that your culinary creations never miss a beat, or rather, a sizzle.
+In this deep-dive, we'll explore the unique characteristics, taste profiles, and best uses for each substitute, so that your dishes never miss a beat, or rather, a sizzle.
 Ready?
-Set!
-Pepper!

 Substitute 1: Poblano Pepper

-If you’re looking for a substitute that embodies a mild and earthy flavor with a kick of spice, the Poblano pepper is your go-to choice.
-Renowned for its use in the iconic Mexican dish, Chile Rellenos, this pepper doesn’t shy away from a robust role in the kitchen.
+If you're looking for a substitute that embodies a mild and earthy flavor with a kick of spice, the Poblano pepper is your go-to choice. known for its use in the iconic Mexican dish, Chile Rellenos, this pepper doesn't shy away from a strong role in the kitchen.

 Poblanos are large, green, heart-shaped peppers that mature to a dark reddish-brown color.
 They offer a rich, berry-like flavor with a hint of smokiness, especially when roasted.